MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-protection-only-mode.md

 - Your organization has a subscription for Azure Information Protection but you cannot download the Azure Information Protection policy.

-    - This can happen because of a misconfiguration or because your sign in is not successful.
+    - This can happen because of a misconfiguration or because your sign-in is not successful.
 Contact your help desk or administrator but in the meantime, you might be able to use the Azure Information Protection client to protect files and view protected files.

 - Your organization uses Active Directory Rights Management Services (AD RMS) only.